Purpose

 The

-clause is valid only for
+STORE IN clause is valid only for

 range-hash or list-hash composite-partitioned tables.
 It lets you